Red flag (politics): History

-"Lamartine, before the Hôtel de Ville, Paris, rejects the Red Flag," February 25, 1848.
+Lamartine Rejecting the Red Flag in Front of the City Hall, February 25, 1848.
 By Henri Félix Emmanuel Philippoteaux (1815–1884).
 Lamartine said that the red flag represented revolutionary violence, and "has to be put down immediately after the fighting".

 Plain red banners for the Sultan's retinue.
 From the Turkish Costume Book by Lambert de Vos, 1574.

 Red color as a combat or revolt symbol in Europe goes back to the turn of the second millennium and before.
 In the Middle Ages, ships in combat flew long red streamers called baucans or bauccedillian to signify a fight with no quarter.

 Prior to the French Revolution and in some contexts since, red banners were seen as symbols of defiance and battle.
 In the vein of nautical symbolism, ones hoisted on ships to signify no quarter were sometimes called bloody flags.

 In Eastern Arabia, tribal federations used red standards as their flags.
 These federations later developed into sheikhdoms and emirates.
 The red standard was adopted as one of the early Islamic flags.
 The prominent Arab military commander Amr ibn al-As used a red banner.

 The red cap was a symbol of popular revolt in France going back to the Jacquerie of 1358.
-The color red became associated with patriotism early in the French Revolution due to the popularity of the tricolour cockade, introduced in July 1789, and the Phrygian cap, introduced in May 1790.
+The color red became associated with patriotism early in the French Revolution due to the popularity of the tricolour cockade, introduced in July 1789, and the revival of the ancient Phrygian cap in May 1790.
 A red flag was raised over the Champ-de-Mars in Paris on July 17, 1791, by Gilbert du Motier, marquis de Lafayette, commander of the National Guard, as a symbol of martial law, warning rioters to disperse.
 As many as fifty anti-royalist protesters were killed in the fighting that followed.
 Inverting the original symbolism, the Jacobins protested this action by flying a red flag to honour the "martyrs' blood" of those who had been killed.
 They created their own red flags to declare "the martial law of the people against the revolt of the court."
 The plain red flag has since been associated with left-wing politics.

 In 1797, British sailors mutinied near the mouth of the River Thames and hoisted red flags on several ships.

 Commemoration March of the 1831 Merthyr Rising in Merthyr Tydfil, Wales, 2012.

 Two red flags soaked in calf's blood were flown by marchers in South Wales during the Merthyr Rising of 1831.
 It is claimed to be the first time that the red flag was waved as a banner of workers' power.
 The red flags of Merthyr became a potent relic following the execution of early trade unionist Dic Penderyn (Richard Lewis) in August 1831, despite a public campaign to pardon him.